 Payment is made upfront prior to your video health consultation and your receipt can be emailed to you so you can claim your rebate (if eligible) directly from your private health insurer.

-Mardi is an APA titled Sports and Exercise Physiotherapist, and completed her physiotherapy degree at Curtin University in 2012 and has since worked exclusively in the private practice and sports setting.
-In 2018 she completed her Clinical Masters at Curtin University, majoring in Sports Physiotherapy.
+An APA titled Sports and Exercise Physiotherapist, Mardi completed her physiotherapy degree at Curtin University in 2012 and has worked exclusively in the private practice and sports setting since.

-Outside of work Mardi enjoys travelling, being outdoors and staying active.
-She is a keen runner and is dedicated to regularly practicing yoga and Pilates.
-She also has a passion for cooking with seeds – with pepitas being a particular favourite!
+Outside of work Mardi enjoys travelling, being outdoors and staying active and walking and is dedicated to regularly practicing yoga and Pilates.
+She has recently welcomed her first baby into the world.

 Sarah completed her physiotherapy degree at the University of Notre Dame and in addition to her undergraduate degree, she also completed an Honours research project and received First Class Honours for her thesis investigating central pain mechanisms in Achilles tendinopathy.

-Outside of work, Sarah loves playing tennis and netball and enjoys travelling overseas.
+Outside of work, Sarah loves playing tennis and netball and enjoys travelling to and exploring new places.